Skip to content

 ✓ History store disabled. /history now reads ~/.amx/history.db.

-> /history-store flush
+> /history-store flush-pending

 Multi-machine sync — what to expect